Anaphylaxis Research - Ayel L. R. Batac

 • Barriers to timely care, including regulatory, cost, and training constraints

-This work aims to inform policy recommendations that promote more equitable, evidence-based emergency care for anaphylaxis across global settings.
+This research aims to characterise diverse treatment practices across global contexts.
+The findings are intended to inform policy recommendations that support more consistent, evidence-based emergency care for anaphylaxis worldwide.

 \(~\)